 Clean up crew

 We’re clearly biased, but all cleanup crews should be based around isopods.
-The cleanup crew, including isopods, springtails, and sometimes suitable snails, is essential for breaking down organic waste in the vivarium.
-Isopods and springtails actively break and decompose organic materials such as leaf litter and decaying matter, playing a crucial role in breaking down waste and maintaining a healthy habitat for all inhabitants.
-There are a whole load of isopods that you can keep with something suitable for almost every enclosure you can think of, head over to our shop to see what we have in stock.
+The cleanup crew, including isopods, springtails, and sometimes suitable snails, is essential for breaking down organic waste in the vivarium, and understanding how to create the perfect bioactive cleanup crew will help you build a more stable, self-sustaining system.
+Isopods and springtails actively eat and decompose organic materials such as leaf litter, dead organic matter, and shed skin, playing a crucial role in breaking down waste and maintaining a healthy habitat for all inhabitants.
+A well-fed clean-up crew is essential for the longevity of a bioactive enclosure, as they need a suitable environment with adequate moisture and food sources to thrive, so consider providing specialist diets for isopods beyond leaf litter to keep them in top condition.
+Bioactive vivarium kits often include a clean-up crew, such as springtails and woodlice, to help maintain the ecosystem.
+There are a whole load of isopods that you can keep with something suitable for almost every enclosure you can think of, and many of the best isopods for the planted terrarium will also thrive as part of your clean-up crew, head over to our shop to see what we have in stock.

 Maintenance and Monitoring

-Start by keeping a close eye on the environmental conditions inside your terrarium.
-Temperature, humidity, and lighting should all be tailored to the specific needs of the species you’re housing.
-Many reptiles, amphibians, and invertebrates have particular requirements, so use reliable thermometers and hygrometers to track these parameters.
+Start by keeping a close eye on the environmental conditions inside your terrarium, including how you best heat your pet isopods if they’re part of the cleanup crew.
+Temperature, humidity, lighting, and heating should all be tailored to the specific needs of the species you’re housing.
+Many reptiles, amphibians, and invertebrates have particular requirements, so use reliable thermometers, hygrometers, and heating solutions to track and maintain these parameters.
 Proper lighting not only supports plant growth but also helps maintain the well-being of your animals and microorganisms.

 The drainage layer and substrate layer are the foundation of your bioactive setup.
 Check the drainage layer regularly to ensure it’s not holding excess water, which can lead to stagnant conditions and harm both plants and animals.
 The substrate layer should remain moist but not waterlogged, supporting both the clean up crew and the roots of your live plants.